The Jobs of the Future.

 The difference between developing the “traditional,” specialistic careers, and becoming a “problem solver” can be compared to the difference between becoming a speed-runner and a chess player.
 In speed running, the point is to get towards the target in a straight line.
 As a runner, you make consequent and well-defined steps as fast as you possibly can.

 For instance, if you want to become the top Data Scientist, you need to learn statistics and programming.
-You also need to learn about the data science and machine learning tools, pick data science projects, and build a portfolio of completed projects.
+You also need to learn about data science and machine learning tools, pick data science projects, and build a portfolio of completed projects.
 You need to always aim at more and more challenging, complex, and prestigious projects than the ones you completed before.
 You must work on your professional development continuously.
 Then, you get orders from some high-brand companies.
 Together with your portfolio and experience, your network and earnings will steadily grow.
 The faster you complete your projects, the better for you, and the faster your work will get in value.

 How To Solve a Societal Problem?
 It’s a Great Journey!

 However, what happens when you, for instance, decide to solve some societal problem instead?
 Let’s say when you want to improve the situation of single mothers in your country.

 Let’s imagine that you spot the problem after a series of personal encounters with single mothers who tell you about their situation.
 So, you do field research, reach out to more single mothers, and try to estimate how large the problem is.
 Then, if you have access to public funds, you might think of more systematic studies on this topic.
-Next, you launch some online activities to raise awareness of this topic: blogging, tweeting, writing articles on Medium/LinkedIn.
+Next, you launch some online activities to raise awareness of this topic: blogging, tweeting, and writing articles on Medium/LinkedIn.
 Thus you are working on your personal development.